In My Place: Critical reception

 Critics were positive towards the song.
-In the Entertainment Weekly review of the album, critic David Browne wrote: "Songs like 'In My Place' and 'Warning Sign' marry lyrics imbued with deep regret and mistakes (...You were an island / And I passed you by in the touching latter song) with lyrical melodies and guitar hooks that twinkle and sparkle."
+In the Entertainment Weekly review of the album, critic David Browne wrote: "Songs like 'In My Place' and 'Warning Sign' marry lyrics imbued with deep regret and mistakes ('You were an island / And I passed you by' in the touching latter song) with lyrical melodies and guitar hooks that twinkle and sparkle".
 Adrien Begrand of PopMatters wrote: "When the shimmering, pretty lead-off single 'In My Place' represents the album's weakest moment, you know you've got something extraordinary.
 Currently storming the charts a la 'Yellow', 'In My Place' is another surprisingly simple song, carried by Jonny Buckland's chiming guitar and Chris Martin’s heartfelt vocals.
-It really shouldn't amount to much, but Coldplay make it work very well.
-When Martin sings, "Please, please, please/Come back and sing to me," he totally sells it, and you buy it.
-And why not?
-The song's lovely.
+It really shouldn't amount to much, but Coldplay make it work very well".

-Amy M. Bruce of The Towerlight wrote: "With a slew of introspective rock songs like 'In My Place' and 'God Put a Smile upon Your Face,' this album is worthy of the hype surrounding the band's first album."
-Jules Willis of the BBC wrote: "The second track, the first written post-Parachutes and sounding like a refugee from that album, is the grower 'In My Place'.
-It's a fantastic pop tune that justifies Coldplay's status as one of UK's most exciting bands."
+Amy M. Bruce of The Towerlight wrote that "With a slew of introspective rock songs like 'In My Place' and 'God Put a Smile upon Your Face,' this album is worthy of the hype surrounding the band's first album".
+Jules Willis of the BBC said that "The second track, the first written post-Parachutes and sounding like a refugee from that album, is the grower 'In My Place'.
+It's a fantastic pop tune that justifies Coldplay's status as one of UK's most exciting bands".
 The A.V.
-Club and NME ranked the song at number 14 and 43, respectively, on their "Best Songs of 2002" lists.
+Club and NME included the track at number 14 and 43, respectively, on their "Best Songs of 2002" lists.
+In the Pazz & Jop Critics Poll, "In My Place" appeared at number 15.

 Release and commercial performance

-Coldplay released "In My Place" in the US and UK on 5 August 2002 as the album's lead single.
-The single was pressed with two B-sides: "One I Love" and "I Bloom Blaum".
-The single cover features Buckland, with art directed by Sølve Sundsbø.
+Coldplay released "In My Place" on 5 August 2002 as the album A Rush of Blood to the Head's lead single.
+It was pressed with two B-sides: "One I Love" and "I Bloom Blaum".
+The cover artwork features Buckland, with art directed by Sølve Sundsbø.

 "In My Place" peaked at number two on UK Singles Chart on 17 August 2002, kept off the top by "Colourblind" by Darius Danesh.
 It spent one week on the top 10 and stayed in the chart until 23 November 2002.
 The song re-entered the UK top 40 in July 2011.
 The song reached number seventeen on Billboard's Hot Modern Rock Tracks in 2002.
 The band were yet to have a number one single.
 In 2005, "Speed of Sound", the lead single of the band's third album, X&Y, also reached number two, but never the number one position.
 "Speed of Sound" was marked as Coldplay's most successful single until "Viva la Vida", reached number one in 2008.